Bradfield Rural District

 Bradfield was a rural district in Berkshire, England, from 1894 to 1974.
+It consisted of the eastern part of the modern West Berkshire district, and bordered the County Borough of Reading, Newbury Rural District, Wantage Rural District and Wallingford Rural District in Berkshire, as well as Oxfordshire.

+History

 It was created under the Local Government Act 1894 from the Bradfield rural sanitary district, except the three parishes in Oxfordshire which formed the Goring Rural District.